coder/coder/docs/platforms/docker.md

 ### Docker-based workspace is stuck in "Connecting..."

-Ensure you have an externally-reachable `CODER_ACCESS_URL` set.
+Ensure you have an externally reachable `CODER_ACCESS_URL` set.
 See [troubleshooting templates](../templates/index.md#Troubleshooting) for more steps.